Get News & Updates Directly To Your Inbox

 You can expect your doctor to cover the basics, says the Mayo Clinic:

 Your health and your baby’s health is very important.
-See your doctor regularly and follow his or her advice to make sure you’re both ready for the big day.
+See your doctor regularly and follow their advice to make sure you’re both ready for the big day.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association